 What can I do to keep myself safe?

 Following the government guidelines for good health and hygiene is a good start point.
-Wash your hands with soap and warm water frequently, and avoid touching your face, especially your eyes, nose and mouth.
+Wash your hands with soap and warm water frequently, use alcohol based hand sanitisers (ideally with at least 70% ethanol content), and avoid touching your face, especially your eyes, nose and mouth.

 Keep an eye out for establishments with outdoor seating.
-The government has recently announced that terrace-style eating on the streets will be allowed, at least until the end of November (TimeOut Tokyo).
 While already common in many other countries, this is a big change in Japan, and we're certainly looking forward to having more meals outside!